Friday, April 15, 2016

 “Why?”
 Hans asked, dimming his eyes in the momentary haze of incomprehension that glutted his mind.

-“There is someone,” Karl said, took a deep breath, and then continued, “I am expecting someone any moment from now.
+“There is someone,” Karl said, took a deep breath and then continued, “I am expecting someone any moment from now.
 He is important.
-Commitments you know,” he stuttered, and then shrugged in an apologetic manner.
+Commitments you know,” he stuttered and then shrugged apologetically.

 Hans looked at his friend deeply for a moment and understood.
-“You don’t need to explain anything to me,” he said and flashed him a faint smile, “I understand,” he added, opened the door and walked out.
-He did not even say goodnight.
+“You don’t need to explain anything to me,” he said with a faint smile, “I understand,” he added, opened the door, and walked out.
+He did not even greet his friend goodbye or goodnight.

 He was still furious when he took the second bend from the Mittenzer home.
-His friend was undergoing a lot of transformation like someone searching for a new role for himself in the New Germany.
+Karl was undergoing a lot of transformation like someone searching for a new role for himself in the new regime in Germany.
 Humfried was right.
-Why had he doubted the effusive Prussian only for it to dawn on him today that Karl was embracing Nazism with open arms?
-His apology not to see him off was a polite excuse not to be seen with him.
+Why did he doubt the effusive Prussian only for it to dawn on him today that Karl was embracing Nazism with open arms?
+He was sure his friend’s apology not to see him off was a polite excuse not to be seen with him.
 Hans bit his lip and trudged on.

 “Black Jew, Hans Heinrich,” one of the men called out, distinguished himself from the group and approached Hans in a half-running manner.